Skip to Content

 ● Do not wash tires with harsh chemicals

-Tires are made of rubber, and it means they can react with some chemicals.
+Tires are made of rubber, which can react with some chemicals.
 It is why; you should avoid using harsh chemicals when washing your lawnmower.
-If you don’t have access to the recommended cleaners/washing detergents, use clean water.
+Use clean water if you don’t have access to the recommended cleaners/washing detergents.

 ● Avoid overloading

 You don’t want to overload your lawnmower with tools because it will affect its optimal performance.
-If your machine does not come with a user manual giving a specific load limit, consult its manufacturer for advice.
-Overloading tires reduce their life span.
-Even worse, it always has a negative impact on the axle, which will push the cost of lawnmower maintenance higher.
+If your machine has no user manual giving a specific load limit, consult its manufacturer for advice.
+Overloading tires reduces their life span.
+Even worse, it always harms the axle, pushing the cost of lawnmower maintenance.

 ● Install matching tires

-You may want to ask, why is using mismatch tires a bad idea?
-Well, tires that do not match with the original ones dimensionally do wear out unevenly.
-You can only imagine how difficult it would be working with such a mower.
+You may want to ask why using mismatched tires is a bad idea.
+Well, tires that do not match the original ones dimensionally wear out unevenly.
+You can only imagine how difficult it would be to work with such a mower.
 Talk less about the possibility of a tire blowout and regular puncture.

 ● Keep tire pressure optimal